 Earlier, we showed you brooders made up of kiddie pools.
 This time, let us interest you in turning your old fish tank into a brooder!

 It is the perfect brooder if you plan to place your little chicks indoors.
 It gives you a clear view of the inside while giving them the protection and safety they need.
-Do not forget to put on some hardware clothe if you have some pets as you might not see the little ones in the morning if you know what I mean.
+Don’t forget to install some hardware cloth if you have pets, as it helps protect the chicks from potential harm.

 You can say that the foam brooder is another type of collapsible brooder.
 It is easy to put up and take apart as well.
 However, it might not be a fine choice for the outdoors or if you have lots of kids or pets.
 Play-fighting or a simple game of tag might break the foam brooder and might cause an accident we all do not want to see.